 E*Trade is another major investment platform that originally made its name for itself for low costs.
 However, over time, the competition has push it to the bottom of the pack on pricing.
 However, it does set itself apart in some categories.

-E*Trade currently offers a flat pricing of $6.95 per trade.
-But they also have a wide variety of commission free mutual funds and ETFs.
 One strong point for E*Trade is that they offer the most robust free solo 401k plan available.

 Read our full E*Trade review here.